kazuhisya/openshift-ansible-kvm/README.md

 It supports both [OpenShift Container Platform 4(OCP4)](https://www.openshift.com/) and [OKD 4](https://www.okd.io/) deployments.

+Note: This configuration is for disposable test and does not support production use.

 ## Requirements

 - Workstation (or call it base node, control node...), The machine that runs Ansible.
 It is typically your laptop.